-Westminster Seminary California is committed to being an institution free of the use of illegal drugs and of the abuse of alcohol.
-All faculty, staff and students are required as a condition of employment and/or enrollment not to use illegal drugs or to abuse alcohol.
-Illegal drugs may not be used at or brought to the campus or any seminary activity.
-Alcohol may not be consumed on campus.
+Westminster Seminary California is committed to being an institution free of the unlawful or inappropriate use of controlled substances or drugs and of the abuse of alcohol.
+All students are required as a condition of enrollment not to use illegal drugs or abuse alcohol.
+Students will be held accountable for consuming illegal substances, regardless of state/local laws in the location where the substance was ingested.
+Illegal drugs may not be used at or brought to the campus or any Seminary activity.
+Alcohol may not be consumed on the main seminary campus, including classrooms, administrative offices, library, student lounge or any outdoor areas surrounding these spaces, or at any Seminary function, unless explicitly permitted in special circumstances.
+As a Christian institution, the Seminary is eager to help anyone struggling to overcome the misuse of drugs or alcohol.
+The Seminary will help find counseling support for those in need.

-As a safeguard to all those in the seminary community, smoking is not permitted in campus buildings.

-Employees and students are reminded that there are various results of the misuse of drugs and alcohol.
+Students are reminded that there are various consequences of the misuse of drugs and alcohol.
 First, there are serious legal penalties for such misuse.
 Local, state and federal laws provide for fines and/or imprisonment for the possession and distribution of illegal drugs and for the misuse of alcohol.
 Second, there are serious risks to your physical and mental well-being in the use of illegal drugs and the misuse of alcohol.
 Third, the use of illegal drugs and the misuse of alcohol can bring harm to others.